System of Care Data Sources

 ;

-UniteUs provides government agencies, healthcare providers, health plans, and community-based organizations referral pathway support to ensure that no one falls through the cracks when seeking care.
+UniteUs supports coordinated referral pathways for government agencies, healthcare providers, health plans, and community-based organizations, helping ensure individuals receive timely, connected care and do not fall through the cracks when seeking services.

 • Identify service gaps